jamesPwned/DevOpsLectureNotesV5-1/WK2-Agile-Methodology/config-scrum-sprint.md

 ![Alt text](images/createissue.png?raw=true)

 （Optional） Create epics user stories， Epics are normally used to represent a chunks of work.
-And link issues you created just now to the Epics.

 ![Alt text](images/epic.png?raw=true)
 Below is an example how you can structure and break down work/feature.